sarahutton981/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise code that is easy to understand and maintain.
 Remember that code is read more often than it's written.
 Invest time in modularizing your code, employing proper abstractions, and choosing intuitive naming conventions.
 Always consider future developers (including your future self) who will inherit your codebase.
 Lastly, remember that optimization without measurement can lead to unnecessary complexity; hence, prioritize readability and maintainability unless performance metrics prove otherwise."

 This quote echoes Leonardo da Vinci's philosophy and applies it to the realm of programming, emphasizing clarity and simplicity as hallmarks of high-quality code.

+# 2024-01-30
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, based on measured performance data."

+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and harder-to-maintain software.
+Instead, developers should prioritize clarity, correctness, and readability initially.
+Only after identifying bottlenecks through profiling and testing should they consider optimizations.
+This principle reminds us to strike a balance between efficiency and understandability, which are both crucial for long-term software health.